Bukit Dinding: Geology

 The geological formation of Bukit Dinding was mapped as the oldest formation of the Kuala Lumpur area.
 This formation is called the "Dinding Schist" – is estimated to be 3400m thick, and consists of quartz-mica schist and quartzite with subsidiary actinolite, diopside and epidote schist and schistose conglomerate (Gobbett, 1965).
-In other words, it means coarse grained metamorphic rock which consists of layers of different minerals and can be split into thin irregular plates – and that's what makes it unstable.
+In other words, it means coarse grained metamorphic rock which consists of layers of different minerals and can be split into thin irregular plates – making it unstable.